-Our audit work on each significant component of the group was executed at levels of materiality applicable to the individual entity, dependent on the size and our assessment of the risk of material misstatement of that component, we selected a benchmark of either average revenue over the last 3 years or net assets as a benchmark.
-Component materiality levels ranged from $\mathfrak{L}5,000$ to $\mathfrak{L}654,000$ (2020: $\mathfrak{L}8,000$ to $\mathfrak{L}533,000$ ).
-In the audit of each component, we further applied performance materiality levels of 75% (2020: 75%) of the component materiality to our testing to ensure that the risk of errors exceeding component materiality was appropriately mitigated.
+Our audit work on each significant component of the group was executed at levels of materiality applicable to the individual entity, dependent on the size and our assessment of the risk of material misstatement of that component, we selected an appropriate base which included 3 year average revenue, 3 year average profit before tax, gross expenditure, an asset basis or 60% group materiality, as a benchmark for different components.
+Component materiality levels ranged from £8,000 to £745,000 (2021: £8,000 to £654,000).
+In the audit of each component, we further applied performance materiality levels of 75% (2021: 75%) of the component materiality to our testing to ensure that the risk of errors exceeding component materiality was appropriately mitigated.